 What you do carries more weight than what you say

-We are used to news being made by CEO’s of large corporations.
-Even the most minute word can result in a headline.
 Since small to mid-sized organizations are much more intimate, the decision-makers have greater influence on corporate culture.
-The words you use (including swears and pejoratives), the volume you speak at and when you speak tell your staff how to treat one another.
+The words you use (including swears and pejoratives), the volume at which you speak and when you speak send a strong message to your staff how to treat one another.
 Another potential trap is to assume that everyone looks at the world through your eyes and your sensibilities.
 Let’s say you spend long hours in the office because you believe that is essential to success but tell your employees that they can have flex time and vacations.
 Which part of your message are they going to listen to the most?
 I’ve even had a business owner tell me that he limits suggestions and recommendations because he doesn’t want to hear bad news.

 There is a smarter way to communicate